beakandsqueak/beak-and-squeak-archive/README.md

 ---

-# All beakandsqueaks in chronological order.
-Complete Archive
+# All beakandsqueaks in chronological order:

 Squeak: “I don’t know what I’m doing.”
 Beak: “I know.
 That’s what makes you interesting.”